zaini/snapsense/README.md

 The database should now work.
 You'll probably also want to seed it by running `npx sequelize-cli db:seed:all`

-TODO Ayan: add more instructions for how to set this up on AWS

 ## Running Application

 To run the frontend, `cd frontend && npm start`